Last updated:

 Rural – urban divide

 The earthquake may enhance divisions between rural and urban communities.
-Many rural communities were devastated but do not feel they have received adequate response and support from the government.
+Many rural communities were devastated but did feel they received adequate response and support from the government.
 This feeling was in existence before the earthquake, too.
 The New York Times said, “The crisis is also likely to aggravate inequality between urban areas, with their gleaming airports, high-speed trains and sophisticated restaurants, and the rural ones that never received much in the way of support services.”

 Additionally, those who were employed in the tourism sector may have to move to bigger centers to find work if the industry is not rebuilt quickly.
 Crops include corn, wheat, olives, almonds and walnuts.